Iowa Great Lakes Recording Company: Peter Rabbit

 The recording that had the most impact on the IGL Recording Co. was Dee Jay and the Runaways recording of Myron Lee and the Caddies 1961 song Peter Rabbit.
 It also led to the group being the only one from Iowa during the 1960s to appear nationally on Dick Clark's Where the Action Is.

 The group had become familiar with that recording while performing at the PlaMor Ballroom in Fort Dodge, IA.
 A local dee-jay, Peter McClain, played the song when he was emceeing dances at the ballroom.
 Denny Storey (October 31, 1943 – September 13, 2018) and John Senn (September 29, 1940 – July 18, 2019), both members of the Runaways, had talked about doing their own version of the song.
 On one occasion while setting up for a dance at the PlaMor, Storey grabbed his guitar and showed Senn an approach to the song he thought would work well.
 In July 1965, the group recorded nine songs at IGL, one of which was Storey's take on Peter Rabbit.

 In January 1966, the group was playing for a dance in Jefferson, IA which was emceed by Jim Michaels, a dee-jay at one of central Iowa's AM Top 40 stations at the time - KIOA.
 At one point in the evening Michaels played the group's 45 of the song and got a favorable reaction from the crowd.
 Michaels told the band he would add the 45 to the station's rotation for 3 weeks, if it generated a good response he would keep it on; if not, it would be removed from the playlist.

 The song took off and distributors from the region initially placed orders for over 5000 copies of the 45.
 The quantity of copies on the IGL label that were sold numbered between 8 and 9 thousand prior to the song being leased according to Senn in an interview with KUOO radio's Becky Thoreson.
 The station received requests from 8 major labels to lease the recording.
 Michaels recommended that IGL and the band go with Mercury Records which released the single nationally on their Smash label.
-The 45 entered the Billboard Hot 100 on April 30, 1966 and remained there for 14 weeks reaching #45.
+The 45 entered the Billboard Hot 100 on April 30, 1966, and remained there for 14 weeks reaching #45.
+In Canada, the song reached #56 and the follow-up single He's Not Your Friend reached #85.
 As a result of the recording's popularity, the facility where it was recorded gained considerable publicity also and IGL Recording was off and running.
-In Canada, the song reached #56 and the follow-up single He's Not Your Friend reached #85.